 There is currently no turnkey solution to the risks of child labour and forced labour in supply chains.
-RHSF is therefore experimenting with solutions to prevent the risks with its partner companies while developing awareness and training solutions to pass on its expertise widely.
+RHSF is therefore experimenting with solutions to prevent the risks with its partner companies while developing awareness and training solutions to share and pass on its expertise widely.

 Experiment with solutions

 To prevent forced labour and child labour and thus contribute to UN Sustainable Development Goal (SDG) 8.7, RHSF has launched Lab 8.7, its operational solutions incubator.

 Drawing on the experience of the RHSF experts, who have been analysing the risks of child and forced labour in the field for more than 15 years, Lab 8.7 has defined 3 main guidelines for experiments in the supply chains of our partner companies up to 2025:

 Protection of workers throughout the recruitment process, through fair recruitment channels,